Our Story

 George Reeves, guitarist, songwriter, singer.
 Whether he is playing his electrified

-solo gig, a singer/songwriter gig or lead guitar with a band, George’s playing is always
+solo gig, a singer/songwriter gig or lead guitar with a band, George’s performance is always

-unique and memorable.
-I recently asked George to describe his music style and his
+memorable.
+George was asked recently to describe his music style and his

 answer was interesting, honest and totally out of the box.
 "I find it amusing